windows-2048/2048-Game-Professional-for-Windows/README.md

-Famous 2048 iPhone & Android Game Ported To Windows 7 8 10 PC Desktop With Love Free Download
+Award Winning 2048 Game Girls Edition For Windows Desktop Free Download
 =============================================================================================

 Two Thousand Forty Eight again?!
 No. As Italians says: 'Di Nuovo'.
 As you know, author of original 2048 iPhone/Android game is Italian guy, Gabriele Cirulli.